 Special Event Permit and Planning Procedures

-Currently accepting applications for 2023.
-All new event applications for 2023 will be reviewed in February 2023.
+Due to increased request and limited resources we are no longer accepting special event application for 2023.
+If you would like to host a new event in 2024 please check back in August for more information.
+All new event applications for 2024 will be reviewed in February 2024.
 All applications will be processed in the order they were submitted and all applicants will be contacted to confirm if we are able to accommodate your request.

 Use of a Naperville Park District park or facility for a special event requires a Special Event Permit issued by the Park District.
 Event organizers interested in conducting a special event must submit a Special Event Application to the Park District no less than 90 days prior to the event.
 Submittal of an application does not constitute approval.
 A Special Event Permit is required if any of the following conditions are met: